zontafil/paho.mqtt.cpp/README.md

 Unit tests are built using _Catch2_.

 _Catch2_ can be found here: [Catch2](https://github.com/catchorg/Catch2).
 You must download and install _Catch2_ to build and run the unit tests locally.
+Currently _Catch2_ versions v2.x and v3.x are supported.

 #### Building the Paho C library